ednacloud/the-man-with-the-nose/README.md

 Herbert van Thal, who edited the 1947 edition of __Twilight Stories__ wrote in his introduction:

 > Twilight Stories should excite the most blasé follower of the tale that should be read ‘last thing at night’…Miss Broughton was clearly a forerunner of M R James.

+The stories included are:

+- The Truth, the Whole Truth and Nothing But the Truth
+- The Man with the Nose
+- Behold it was a Dream
+- Poor Pretty Bobby
+- Under the Cloak